covaena/covaena.github.io/_posts/2024-06-23-Prelim-PPE-Reflections.md

+[^1]: As it turns out, a can of Red Bull every day of the week combined with 5 hours of sleep every night (spent staying up talking, not revising) leads to immune system deficiencies and bronchitis.
-[^1]: Or, in the microeconomic lingo, the probability of them _Pareto Dominating_ you.
+[^2]: Or, in the microeconomic lingo, the probability of them _Pareto Dominating_ you.
-[^2]: It would probably be something along the lines of “macroeconomics is a pseudoscience”.
+[^3]: It would probably be something along the lines of “macroeconomics is a pseudoscience”.
-[^3]: Though if the tutor actually read the essay before the tutorial, they would have recognised that my argument was a reimagined version of Frankfurt's higher order volitions.
+[^4]: Though if the tutor actually read the essay before the tutorial, they would have recognised that my argument was a reimagined version of Frankfurt's higher order volitions.
 Oops!
-[^4]: Definitely ironic given that many of my essays tend to nitpick question vocabulary, but very welcome lesson to be learnt indeed.
+[^5]: Definitely ironic given that many of my essays tend to nitpick question vocabulary, but very welcome lesson to be learnt indeed.
-[^5]: This lead to a _Nickname_ among our cohort of 'our favourite trade unionist'.
+[^6]: This lead to a _Nickname_ among our cohort of 'our favourite trade unionist'.
-[^6]: This is only going off of past examiners' reports.
+[^7]: This is only going off of past examiners' reports.
 There is a non-negligible chance that the markers decide to absolutely cook me in prelims.
-[^7]: Shhh don't think too hard about how I inductively concluded that.
+[^8]: Shhh don't think too hard about how I inductively concluded that.
+[^9]: State formation was fucking atrocious.
+Theories included 'roving bandits' (a novel and frankly deranged) concept where state revenue is more effectively raised collected as a constant tax under a centralised administration, rather than going around to citizens and collecting payment by threatening violence.
+'War builds states' was another bogus theory in the readings, which argued that the stresses of raising funding for soldiers forced a country to develop a stronger tax (and necessarily, administrative) system, advantages that remain.
+These theories were hardly founded in anthropology, nor were they advanced as a useful way to think about things (for example, social contract theories, at least maintain a normative component apart from the descriptive).
+[^10]: Cons/Maj was a popular topic because of its straightforwardness, but the content itself was bullshit.
+Out of 36, mostly advanced democracies, Lijphart pulls the two axes of 'executive-parties' and 'federal-unitary' out of his ass to determine how 'consensual' or 'majoritarian' a country is.
+Firstly, only the first axis is statistically significant in most cases.
+Secondly, he frequently commits egregious (though entertaining!) acts of data manipulation, such as when he 'proves' that consensus democracies are 'kinder and gentler', of which a metric is incarceration rates, by deleting the data point of the USA, a very federal (i.e. consensual along the federal/unitary dimension) country, because "incarceration rates in the USA are off the charts".
+I get that it might be an outlier, but the numbers don't lie and it was not erroneous data collection – surely that means it should be included otherwise the results are simply non-representative?
+If you disagree, or have a counterargument for why such an outlier _should_ be removed, please get [in touch](/about.html/#contact-me)!
+I'd love to hear why.
+[^11]: Props to polscientists for at least acknowledging 'endogeneity problems', but that doesn't make their results any more valid if they're uncorrectable!
+It feels as if critiques of bicausality or third variables are low hanging fruit.
+[^12]: I was cooked for my Trinity collections after spending the week before in cold and rainy Exmoor for rowing camp, which meant I didn't get to actually read _On Liberty_.
+It never really got better from there.
+[^13]: On the Politics marking rubric, 'evidence of original thought' only appears at marks of 85+, and 'evidence of ability to form independent critical assessment' at 78+, both _ridiculously high_ marks for essays.
+That is all to say, you really need to nail the basics rather than think too hard as the returns are truly marginal.
+[^14]: Always a joy to use Bayes' Theorem and the Law of Iterated Expectation.